-CordLife sent a team this past "India is undoubtedly one of the year to lay the groundwork for the
+CordLife sent a team this past year to lay the groundwork for the company to fully roll out its Indian operation in early 2008.

-"The team has been engaging ing in India at the moment.
-It's a doctors and medical professionals highly educated market, led by a for their support," he says.
-"They have been sent to our existing facili-
+"The team has been engaging doctors and medical professionals for their support," he says.
+"They have been sent to our existing facilities for training."

-According to Mr Fang, the Indiket before making its entry last an market is a tough market to While most Indians can't afford year.
-And as with other foreign break into.
-"Regulatory barriers to markets, it has gone in with a local entry are very high and local operpartner - in this case, Strassen- ating barriers are even higher," he
+According to Mr Fang, the Indian market is a tough market to break into.
+"Regulatory barriers to entry are very high and local operating barriers are even higher," he says.

-It helped a lot that CordLife in-"Having a strong local partner vested time to understand the mar-
+It helped a lot that CordLife invested time to understand the market before taking the plunge.

-India also boasts the world's is key to entering any market, ket before taking the plunge.
 And, of course, Mr Fang says, its Indian partner came in very handy in guiding the company through the maze of red tape.